- Go back to

-- The applicant is a legally established non-governmental body (civil society organisation), non-profit-making, not dependent from industry, and without commercial and business or other conflicting interests.
+- The applicant must be a legally established non-governmental body that is non-profit-making and independent from industry, commercial and business or other conflicting interests.

-- The applicant acts at European, national or regional level.
+- The applicant must act at European, national or sub-national level.

 - Only applications from entities established in one the following countries are eligible:

-- Only applications from single applicants are acceptable (with or without partners).
+- Only applications from a single applicant i.e. one legal entity, are acceptable (with or without partners).

-- The application is submitted before the deadline.
+- The application must be submitted before the deadline.

 - The application is submitted using the application form from the EU Health Award page of the Public Health Website, accessible via the submission page.

 - The application must be complete: compulsory fields of the application form are filled out.
 Rules are explained in the questionnaire.